sanjanabintaazad/codepath/README.md

 #### Vulnerability 2: Username Enumeration

 - [x] Description:
-  - By using the existing username "jmonroe99" and "pperson" as tests, we found out that if a username does exist and entered but with the wrong password, an error message will be displayed which is bolded: **Log in was unsuccessful**.
+  - By using the existing username "jmonroe99" and "pperson" as tests, we found out that if a username exists and entered but with the wrong password, an error message will be displayed which is bolded: **Log in was unsuccessful**.
-  - If the user name does not exist, the error message will not be bolded: Log in was unsuccessful.
+  - If the username does not exist, the error message will not be bolded: Log in was unsuccessful.

 - [x] GIF Walkthrough:
 <img src="green_UsernameEnumeration_vulnerability.gif">